MortimerSnerd/crusty/README.md

 ObjId used to be a id that could be used to find an object.
 This started to bog down quite a bit when adding lots of objects.

-Switched over to the ObjId being a object reference to a base class, that has an embedded links so it can be linked into doubly linked lists.
+Then switched over to the ObjId being a object reference to a base class, that has an embedded links so it can be linked into doubly linked lists.

 On the good side, saves a lot of sorting to do lookups on objids.

 On the bad side, debugging is uglier, can't just expand an array to see all of the objects.

+So ugly in fact, I went back partway.
+Game objects inherit from ObjId, but there are no link pointers for linked lists.
+The gobjs module went back to keeping the objects in a array.
+Deleted objects are set to nil in the array, and when a new object is created, it does a naive scan for deleted entry before adding a new item to the array.
+Seems dumb, but it runs fine.
+If the scanning is a problem, can easily be built upon to keep a free list for empty slots.

 ## The bus module